Post-quake fake news drives Albanians outdoors

 -

-Workers carry beds and install tents after an earthquake in Tirana, Sunday, Sept.
-22, 2019.
-Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a 5.8 magnitude earthquake injured 105 people and damaged hundreds of buildings. less
+A woman cleans up debris from a damaged house after an earthquake in Zhurje village, north of Tirana Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a 5.8 magnitude earthquake injured 105 people and damaged hundreds of buildings. less

-Workers carry beds and install tents after an earthquake in Tirana, Sunday, Sept.
-22, 2019.
-Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a ... more
+A woman cleans up debris from a damaged house after an earthquake in Zhurje village, north of Tirana Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes ... more

-Workers carry beds and install tents after an earthquake in Tirana, Sunday, Sept.
-22, 2019.
-Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a 5.8 magnitude earthquake injured 105 people and damaged hundreds of buildings. less
+A woman cleans up debris from a damaged house after an earthquake in Zhurje village, north of Tirana Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a 5.8 magnitude earthquake injured 105 people and damaged hundreds of buildings. less

-Workers carry beds and install tents after an earthquake in Tirana, Sunday, Sept.
-22, 2019.
-Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes after a ... more
+A woman cleans up debris from a damaged house after an earthquake in Zhurje village, north of Tirana Many residents in Albania's capital of Tirana and the port city of Durres have not gone back to their homes ... more

 TIRANA, Albania (AP) — Albanian police say they have questioned two journalists on suspicion that they provoked panic by reporting that a large earthquake was likely, after an earlier quake injured 105 people and damaged hundreds of buildings.